jackiexubm/finalProject/README.md

 - It is in processing, so open ZombiePaintball directory and run the ZombiePaintball.pde file.
 No extra libraries are necesary.

 3. Directions to use
-- Any menu, pause, game end screens use mouse clicks
+- Any menu, pause, game end, and instruction screens use mouse clicks (Click the center of the words, word with > < around them)
 - The game itself used arrow buttons to move around
 If two directions are pressed (i.e UP and RIGHT- movement will be northeast)
 - Press "P" to pause/unpause